mtxCore/Reddit/README.md

 `technology`, `news`, `funny`, `gaming`, `askreddit`

-These can be added to or removed from your favorites list at any time.

 ## Notes

 - Uses Reddit's public JSON API.
 No account or API key are required.